sbcshop/EnkFi_2.9_Software/README.md

 ### 3. Testing First Code
-   - At this step you are all set to test codes, for easy getting started we have provided various demo [example codes](https://github.com/sbcshop/EnkFi_7.5_Software/tree/main/examples) in github which you can download and try.
+   - At this step you are all set to test codes, for easy getting started we have provided various demo [example codes](https://github.com/sbcshop/EnkFi_2.9_Software/tree/main/examples) in github which you can download and try.
    - Open one example code in Arduino and make sure you have selected correct board with suitable com port, click on upload button to transfer code on EnkFi board.
      <img src="https://github.com/sbcshop/3.2_Touchsy_ESP-32_Resistive_Software/blob/main/images/upload_process.gif">
    - Checkout other examples below and build your own custom program codes using those references.

 ### Example Codes
    - [Example 1](https://github.com/sbcshop/EnkFi_2.9_Software/tree/main/examples/Demo_Buzzer_Button) : Onboard Button and Buzzer Testing
-   - [Example 2](https://github.com/sbcshop/EnkFi_2.9_Software/tree/main/examples/Demo_GraphicsDisplay) : Create Graphics like line, circle, etc. on EnkFi E-Paper display
-   - [Example 3](https://github.com/sbcshop/EnkFi_2.9_Software/tree/main/examples/Demo_ImageDisplay) : Image display demo, follow instructions [here](https://github.com/sbcshop/EnkFi_7.5_Software/blob/main/documents/Image%20to%20Arduino%20Byte%20Conversion.pdf) to create your own array image to use with code.
+   - [Example 2](https://github.com/sbcshop/EnkFi_2.9_Software/tree/main/examples/Demo_ImageDisplay) : Image display demo, follow instructions [here](https://github.com/sbcshop/EnkFi_7.5_Software/blob/main/documents/Image%20to%20Arduino%20Byte%20Conversion.pdf) to create your own array image to use with code.
    - and [Many more...](https://github.com/sbcshop/EnkFi_2.9_Software/tree/main/examples)

    Now you are ready to try out your own codes, **_Happy Coding!_**